microsoft/iot-curriculum/labs/iot/hands-on-with-azure-iot-hub/visualize/README.md

 ![Create Time Series Insights](../images/visualize-24.PNG)

-The AzTSIE allows correlating and visualazing data.
+The AzTSIE allows correlating and visualizing data.
 For this, supposing you have sent traffic from the simulated device to Azure IoT Hub, implement a diagram like the one shown below.

 ![Create Time Series Insights](../images/visualize-27.PNG)

 In purple in the left hand side, we can select which metrics we want to monitor.
 In the simulated device, we configure 2 metrics, **heart_rate** and **temperature**.
-We can add N additiona metrics by clicking the **Add**, right above the purple highlight square.
+We can add N additional metrics by clicking the **Add**, right above the purple highlight square.
 We can explore in detail the value of a given metric, by clicking **Explore Events**, as highlighted in brown above.

 ## Additional capabilities Time Series Insights Explorer